toggio/SecureTokenizer/README.md

 ## How It Works
 SecureTokenizer combines cryptographically secure random key generation with a sophisticated algorithm that includes:

-- Generating a strong encrypted cryptographycally secure random main key (nonce), included in the first part of the token.
+- Generating a strong encrypted cryptographycally secure random main key `$nonce`, included in the first part of the token.
-- Creating a psudo-randomly generated second part of the token that is encrypted using the nonce as key.
+- Creating a psudo-randomly generated second part of the token `$lsToken` that is encrypted using the nonce as key.
 - For time-based tokens, ensuring they are securely hashed (using SHA-256) for client-side (JavaScript) use, such as AJAX calls.
 - Ensuring all tokens are obfuscated and securely encrypted using both XOR operations and AES-256 encryption for maximum security.
+- Checking validity of received tokens even with time-based check

 ## Customization and Advanced Usage
-SecureTokenizer allows for detailed customization, including key changes, adjusting token length, and change time validity.
-For advanced usage and customization options, refer to the examples provided with the library, or the next section that will explain the various properties and methods of the class.
+SecureTokenizer allows for detailed customization, including key changes and change time validity.
+For advanced usage and customization options, refer to the examples provided with the library and the next section explaining the various properties and methods of this class.

 ## Public properties and methods